CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-gitclone.png)

+    > **Note:** If you recieve a output message stating that 'Cloud-Native-Application' already exists or is an empty directory.
+Please run the following commands and reperform step - 4 of the task.

+     ```sudo su
+        rm -rf Cloud-Native-Application
+        exit
+     ```

 1. After the GitHub cloning is completed, run the below command to change the directory to the lab files.

     ```